SthCo/api-run/README.md

       - internal
     labels:
       - "traefik.backend=nextcloud"
+      # Specify the coresponding docker network in order to make your proxy works.
       - "traefik.docker.network=nextcloud"
       - "traefik.enable=true"
       # Make sure to change the host with your own IP or domain